soderlind/virtual-media-folders/README.md

 ![PHP 8.3+](https://img.shields.io/badge/PHP-8.3%2B-purple)
 ![License: GPL v2+](https://img.shields.io/badge/License-GPL%20v2%2B-green)

 > As of January 2026, it has been 20 years since I released [ImageManager 2.0](https://github.com/soderlind/mediamanager/raw/refs/heads/main/assets/imagemanager-2006.mp4), which was for WordPress 2.0 at the time.
-Media Manager is my modern take on virtual folder organization for WordPress, built with React and modern tooling.
+Media Manager is my modern take on media organization for WordPress, built with React and modern tooling.

 ## Description